icehosting-xyz/icehosting-xyz.github.io/README.md

-# IceHosting powered by fnageer.ml.
+# The IceHosting official website created & powered by @DangoWeb (Dango Web Solutions).
 ## Contributor ✨

 Thanks goes to this wonderful person: